danieltan1517/teh_tarik/phase3/README.md

 ### Include Files

-You can include other files, such as `compiler.rs` using:
+You can include other files, such as `interpeter.rs` using:

 ```
-mod compiler;
+mod interpreter;
 ```

-This will include the `compiler.rs` file into `main.rs` for use.
+This will include the `interpreter.rs` file into `main.rs` for use.
 This is similar to `#include` in C.

 ### Running the Example

-Just like Phase 1 and Phase 2, you can hit `cargo run` to run the compiler.
-To run the compiler on the examples, type `cargo run examples/add.tt` to run the compiler on `examples/add.tt`.
+Just like Phase 1 and Phase 2, you can hit `cargo run` to run the interpreter.
+To run the interpreter on the examples, type `cargo run examples/add.tt` to run the interpreter on `examples/add.tt`.
 Observe the control flow of the program and take note of how the intermediate representation is generated.

 Output the intermediate represention as a `String`.
-Afterwards, call `compile_and_run` to compile and run the generated IR.
+Afterward, call `execute_ir` to interpret and run the generated IR.

 The following pseudocode describes the structure of the program, where `lex` is the lexing code from